What has been happening to economic inequalities in the UK and internationally?

-The UK is unequal by international standards and has one of the highest Gini coefficients in Europe, though that of the US is higher (implying greater overall income inequality).
-UK household income at the 10th percentile – the amount required to have an income higher than 10% of the population – is currently around four times lower than income at the 90th and half as high as that at the 50th percentile.
-Furthermore, the share of post-tax household income going to the top 1% of UK individuals has nearly tripled over the last four decades and is now around 8%.
+UK household income at the 10th percentile – the amount required to have an income higher than 10% of the population – is currently around a quarter of income at the 90th percentile and half that at the 50th percentile.
+Furthermore, the share of post-tax household income going to the top 1% of UK individuals has nearly tripled over the last four decades and is now around 9%.

-Here, we will examine trends in economic inequalities – that is, differences in people’s earnings, wealth and expenditure– in the UK, and in other countries.
-We will also investigate the drivers of economic inequalities and how these have varied across different sub-groups of the population.
+Here, we will examine trends in economic inequalities – that is, differences in people’s earnings, wealth and consumption – in the UK, and in other countries.
+We will investigate the drivers of economic inequalities and how these have varied across different sub-groups of the population.

 What drives patterns in economic inequalities and how has this differed across countries?

 Economic inequalities encompass many linked dimensions: Inequalities in hours worked and hourly wages, for example, directly feed into inequalities in individual earnings.
 Trends in the proportion of people that are single, the number of people in work within couples and the covariation of wages and hours within couples will then help explain how inequalities in individual earnings translate into inequalities in household earnings and inequalities in household income.